Open-UAS/Open-UAS.github.io/docs/Electrical/Tuning.md

 *Derivative*: This gain is proportional to the derivative of the error.
 It contributes to a signal that is proportional to the instantaneous rate of change of error which it finds as the difference between the current and previous error.

+## Pitch tuning process

+For a fixed wing aircraft, tuning the pitch (nose up and down) might be the simplest because it is